Tony Cornell: Biography

 Cornell was a leading British expert in parapsychology.
 With his fellow researchers he attempted to record and measure paranormal events using equipment specifically made for the purpose, incorporating off-the-shelf computing and audio/visual capture devices long before the digital era.
 Cornell and his associates at the Society for Psychical Research pioneered the study of paranormal activities in the UK and paved the way for subsequent investigations.

 Tony Cornell was born in Histon, Cambridgeshire in 1924 and educated at The Perse School and Fitzwilliam College, Cambridge, then called Fitzwilliam House, from which he graduated in 1949.
 Tony joined the SPR in 1952, was elected to Council in 1962 and became Vice-President in 1992.
 Elected Treasurer in 1980, he resigned in 2003, having held the post for 22 years.
 During this time he focused mainly on investigating hauntings, poltergeists and mediums.
 With Alan Gauld and Howard Wilkinson he created SPIDER (Spontaneous Psychological Incident Recorder).
 Many cases were monitored, photographically and electronically, but little significant evidence was obtained in twenty years of its use.
 In 1971, he visited Russian parapsychologists in Leningrad and Moscow to discuss their telepathy experiments.
 Mainly interested in apparitions, poltergeists and mediums, Cornell acquired a reputation for trying to get to the bottom of what was going on in a measured and unemotional way, a far cry from the current sensationalistic approach apparent in current media offerings which seem more geared towards entertainment than fact finding.

 Cornell was a member of CUSPR (Cambridge University Society for Psychical Research) and was appointed Research Officer in 1958 and President in 1968.
 As the SPR Treasurer and ongoing CUSPR President, he served on the organising committee for the SPR Centenary Conference, held at Trinity College in 1982.
 Cornell was the author of numerous papers on ghosts and poltergeists and expressed some cautious opinions on the Scole, SORRAT Min-lab (USA) and Enfield cases.
 He co-authored Poltergeists with Alan Gauld (Routledge & Kegan Paul, London, 1979) and his last major work was Investigating the Paranormal (Helix Press, New York, 2002).
 By far his most pressing concern was the continued lack of any new knowledge gained about their cause in recent investigations, which have been conducted in an almost identical way for the last 125 years.

 Cornell was also an amateur antiquarian and helped ensure the preservation of a number of old, timber-framed buildings opposite the Round Church in central Cambridge.
 Despite the focus of his career, Cornell's most enduring legacy may well be the Cambridge Science Park, which he proposed in the late sixties.

 Cornell retired from active paranormal investigations after suffering a stroke in 2004.
-He died peacefully at home in the company of Martin, his second son and Alison, his third wife, on Saturday 10 April 2010.
+He died peacefully at home in the company of Martin, his second son and Alison, his third wife, on Saturday 10 April 2010, aged 86.
 A memorial service was held in the chapel of Fitzwilliam College on 20 June and his ashes scattered in Histon pond during the late evening of 22 June 2010.